benard00118/se-assignment-1-setting-up-your-developer-environment-benard00118/README.md

 9. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.

+SETTING UP GIT AND GITHUB

+Challenges:

+Encountered issues with starting the MariaDB service, which was resolved by ensuring the correct directory permissions and configuration settings.
+Had to modify the MariaDB configuration file to set the correct socket path.
+Solutions:

+Ensured the /run/mysqld directory existed and had the correct permissions.
+Modified the 50-server.cnf file to ensure the correct socket path was set.
+Used sudo systemctl enable mariadb to ensure the service starts automatically on boot.

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.